FaradayRF/Faraday-Software/Tutorials/start/hello-world.md

 # Hello World

-With hardware connected as well as Proxy configured and running you are ready to write your first Python script to command hardware using the API!
+With hardware connected, hardware configured, and Proxy running you are ready to write your first Python script to command hardware using the API!
 We're going to communicate through Proxy over the USB cable with the CC430 and turn the LED's ON and OFF.
+It's our very own "[hello-world](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)".
 Let's go!

 > NOTE: All commands are checked for corruption by the CC430 prior to accepting them but they are not currently acknowledged or guaranteed to be received.

-###Prerequisites
+## Prerequisites
 * Faraday radio connected via USB to the computer
+* Faraday radio configured correctly
 * Proxy configured and running

 # Code Overview
 ## Importing Faraday Modules
 The FaradayIO module contains several subpackages which make using Faraday much more straight forward.
-These are the ```faradaybasicproxyio``` and ```faradaycommands``` classes which implement communications over proxy with an abstracted API using several of their attributes.
+These are the `faradaybasicproxyio` and `faradaycommands` classes which implement communications over proxy with an abstracted API using several of their attributes.

-###Faradaybasicproxyio
+## Faradaybasicproxyio
 This subpackage contains the class proxyio which abstracts the RESTful interface provided by Proxy.
-Two of the most important functions provided are ```GET()``` and ```POST()``` which perform GET and POST HTTP methods with properly formatted BASE64 payloads Proxy expects.
+Two of the most important functions provided are `GET()` and `POST()` which perform GET and POST HTTP methods with properly formatted BASE64 payloads Proxy expects.

-### Faradaycommands
+## Faradaycommands
 This subpackage abstracts commands one might wish to send to Faraday.
-IT contains functions which build up generic commands such as ```CommandLocal()``` or task-specific commands such as ```CommandLocalGPIOLED1On()``` which turns on LED1.
+It contains functions which build up generic commands such as `CommandLocal()` or task-specific commands such as `CommandLocalGPIOLED1On()` which turns on LED1.

-##LED Code
+## LED Code
-The following code example will enter an infinite loop to turn LED1 ON (green) and OFF in a total of one second. `hello-world.py` should be modified with your callsign and node ID where `REPLACEME` has been added.
+The following code example will enter an infinite loop to turn LED1 ON (green) and OFF with a period of one second.
+We've placed `hello-world.py` in the start tutorials folder and all you need to do is modify it with your Faraday radio callsign-nodeid where `REPLACEME` is located.
 Below is `hello-world.py` modified for use by KB1LQD-1.

 ```
 #!/usr/bin/env python